On the Ground

 Geneva is the perfect setting for an institute emphasizing public and private international trade.
 The primary European seat of the United Nations is at the Palais des Nations in Geneva.
 Over a hundred non-governmental organizations and a dozen inter-governmental agencies also work in conjunction with the United Nations in Geneva.
 Among the agencies and organizations in Geneva are the World Trade Organization, the International Labor Organization, the World Health Organization, the Office of the U.N.
 High Commissioner for Human Rights, the International Commission of Jurists, the International Committee of the Red Cross, the World Intellectual Property Organization, and many more.

 The Duke-Geneva Institute is designed to address the educational and professional needs of students and young lawyers with an interest in international and comparative law as well as those with an interest in transnational practice.
 The Institute brings together a congenial group of participants and faculty members who wish to share their highly-varied legal backgrounds and cultures and to learn from one another.
-The academic program draws on the rich international community of Geneva and is enhanced by special seminars that complement and enrich the classroom instruction.
+The academic program draws on the rich international community of Geneva and is enhanced by organization and law firm visits that complement and enrich the classroom instruction.

 JD students who have completed at least one year of law study, students preparing to study for an LLM degree in the United States, advanced law students from all countries, and judges, academics, practitioners, and other professionals seeking knowledge of American and comparative law are welcome to apply for the program.

-It is anticipated that 65 participants will enroll in the 2013 program - about one-quarter from the United States and the rest from countries around the world.
-The 2012 Duke-Geneva Institute had a total enrollment of 50 students, 7 with a previous affiliation with Duke University.
+It is anticipated that 60 participants will enroll in the 2017 program - about one-quarter from the United States and the rest from countries around the world.
+The 2016 Duke-Geneva Institute had a total enrollment of 49 students, 13 with a previous affiliation with Duke University.
 The majority will come from European and other countries.
-The following countries were represented by participants in the 2012 program: Australia, Canada, China, Colombia, Denmark, France, Guatemala, India, Iran, Italy, Japan, Korea, Panama, South Africa, Switzerland, and the United States.
+The following countries were represented by participants in the 2016 program: Australia, Belgium, Brazil, Canada, Chile, China, Denmark, Greece, India, Japan, New Zealand, Russia, Serbia, South Africa, Switzerland, the United Kingdom, and the United States.